-In this post, we will build the Hadoop cluster system using three EC2 instances ( one for master, two for slaves).
+In this post, we will build the multi-node Hadoop cluster using three EC2 instances ( one for master, two for slaves).

 (I will assume that you know how to use AWS.
-If you don’t know please check this link)
+If you don’t, please check this link)

-To run Map-Reduce task, you need enough memory.
+To run Map-Reduce task properly, you need enough memory.
 Therefore, we will use t2.medium type instance.

-(If you are students and need some free credit, check this link.)
+(If you are a student and need some free credit, check this link.)